JdiazHernandez/EmailToFirestore/README.md

 Is possible to run the index.js as a standalone node.js instance.

 Once the app has fetch all UNSEEN emails, it automatically sets them as SEEN.
-I case of UNSEEN emails, the app stops on error, `Nothing to fecth`
+I case of no new UNSEEN emails, the app stops on error, `Nothing to fecth`

 ## Author